Madelyn Ch. 00byFaireSansa©

 "Hi, Madelyn, it's Brian.
 I have some news for you," the voice on the other end said.

 Brian Hemming was an odd, but trustworthy and mostly pleasant, man.
 She believed he was well over 50 years of age.
 Standing 6 foot 7, with salt and pepper hair and the most beautiful blue eyes she'd ever seen, he'd been her parents' attorney since before she could remember.
 They had an interesting relationship, and he'd always treated her as if she were a granddaughter, or a niece.
 On Christmas and birthdays, he never failed to bring her a present.
 When he'd visit her parents for business, or even for a social visit, she'd always run to give him hugs and kisses on his cheek.
-As a small child, she called him 'Uncle Brian' and would sit upon his knee while he'd tell her stories of her parents' explorations.
+As a small child, she called him 'Uncle Brian' and would sit upon his knee while he told her stories.
 When she got older, his gifts went from toys to perfume or strands of pearls, and when she went to the prom for her sophomore year of high school, he surprised her with a limo and paid for her and her date's dinner at an upscale restaurant.

 "Yes?" she replied as she returned to the warmth of the bath water, taking care not to let the phone get wet.

-"It's concerning your parents' home in Oregon," he said, pausing a moment.
+"It's concerning your parents' home," he said, pausing a moment.
 Hearing the rustle of papers in the background, she was certain a decision had been made regarding her parents' estate, which had been tied up in probate since their death.
 The money she'd used to purchase this house had come out of her trust fund, which had been a couple million dollars to begin with, and over the years before their death it had doubled because the type of trust they'd set up for her was an interest-earning one.
 That combined with the investments that had been made over the years had put Madelyn in a very good position, financially.

-'Oh please,' she thought.
+'Oh please!' she thought.
 'Maybe I can now go home, finally.'

 She held her breath and bit her bottom lip as she awaited his next words.